Chemical and Biomedical Engineering- Master of Science in Chemical and Biomedical Engineering

 Introduction

-The Master of Science in Chemical and Biomedical Engineering offers research (thesis) and course intensive (non-thesis) options.
+The Master of Science in Chemical and Biomedical Engineering centers around research that culminates with the defense of a thesis.
 The mission of the program is to prepare students who wish to either pursue doctoral work in chemical or biomedical engineering or to seek research-related careers in industry.
 The departmental faculty have active research projects in the areas of solar cells, environmental, paper physics and chemistry, tissue engineering, biomaterials, molecular simulation, biomechanics, biophotonics, enzyme treatment, separation and electrochemistry.

 Research and Support Facilities